entando/entando-bundler/README.md

 # Entando Bundle CLI

 ## Purpose
-This CLI application has the purpose of generate Entando Bundles for the Digital-Exchange using NPM as supporting technology for modules and registry
+This CLI application has the purpose of generating Entando Bundles for the Entando6 digital-exchange using NPM as supporting technology for modules and registry

 ## Install the CLI globally